-- 1. Read General Rules. - 2.
-All exhibits must be the result of the current club/chapter year work. - 3.
-To exhibit, 4-H members must be enrolled in Fiber Arts in Butler County. - 4.
+- 1. To exhibit, 4-H members must be enrolled in Fiber Arts in Butler County. - 2.
 Identification Label: - a.
 Type or print on 3"x 2 1/2" piece of cloth: name, class number, and club.
 The Extension Office has labels available. - b.
 Sew or safety-pin this ID label on the corner of flat articles. - c.
-For garments, attach ID label to the front left shoulder seam, or left side of waistband, as if you were wearing the garment. - 5.
+For garments, attach ID label to the front left shoulder seam, or left side of waistband, as if you were wearing the garment. - 3.
 The exhibitor may attach a 4" x 6" card with any information on what parts of the exhibit they made, processes used, or other information which the exhibitor thinks would be helpful for the judge.
 For all items, please indicate if item was made from a kit.